MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/1-intro.md

 ## Conclusion

-This lesson gave you an overview of Power Query SDK Test Framework and its goals.
-It also walked you through the summary of the subsequent lessons in this guide.
+This lesson walked you through the summary of the subsequent lessons in this guide.

 In the next lesson, you'll set up the development environment for the Testing Framework.